87 Minutes Project: Impact

 The 87 Minutes Project was widely praised by media outlets around the globe, whilst Greek and Turkish newspapers heralded the event as a significant milestone in Greek-Turkish relations.
 That the match attracted such interest was seen as indicative of an increasing desire on both sides to reconcile long-held differences and establish closer ties.
 On the weekend of 10 May an unprecedented number of Turkish supporters and tourists visited the island for the match, while a large catamaran was chartered to carry the visitors back and forth from Çeşme.
 This represented a first for Chios which has since seen a marked rise in tourism from Turkey.

 Future

 The 87 Minutes Project has declared that it will continue to pursue other initiatives with the aim of strengthening relations between the two nations.
-Recently, 87 Minutes proposed the twinning of the Izmir and Chios municipalities on the basis of common heritage.
+Recently, 87 Minutes proposed the twinning of the İzmir and Chios municipalities on the basis of common heritage.